Leedehai/typst-physics/README.md

 * Testing: currently testing is done by closely inspecting the generated [physics-manual.pdf](physics-manual.pdf).
 This does not scale well.
 I plan to add programmatic testing by comparing rendered pictures with golden images.

-These items seem to need Typst's language support:

-1. Isotopes:
-  * A better way to align the subscripts and superscripts to the right.
-  Currently it uses an embedded table to achieve that, but it feels rather heavy weight.
-2. Dirac braket notations:
-  * Reduce the horizontal space of the inner divider.

 ## License